PoziWorld/PoziTone/README_en.md

 By default, while the browser is not in the foreground, the shortcut will be inactive.

-As of version 35 (Chrome), you can make the shortcuts work even when the browser is not in the foreground: see [steps 1–7](#set-up--change-keyboards-shortcuts) above, change “In Chrome” to “Global” on step 6.
+You can make the shortcuts work even when the browser is not in the foreground: see [steps 1–7](#set-up--change-keyboards-shortcuts) above, change “In Chrome” to “Global” on step 6.

 <sup>[(back to table of contents)](#table-of-contents)</sup>